honeytrap/honeytrap-docs/docs/agent/index.md

 Configuration
 --------------

 The Honeytrap Server needs to be configured to use the Agent listener.
+By default the agent listener will listen to port :1339.

 ```
 [listener]
 type="agent"
+listen=":1339"
 ```

+When starting the server with the agent, on startup the remote key will be printed.
+This key will be used by clients to validate the authenticity of the server.

 Now the Agent can be started using:

 ```
-honeytrap-agent {ip}:1337
+honeytrap-agent --remote-key {key} {ip}:1337
 ```

 This will start the Honeytrap Agent, which will connect to the Honetyrap Server on **{ip}:1337**.
 The Agent will automatically reconnect when the connection with the server has been lost.